Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Polynomial-like maps

 \subsection{Strict positivity of the Lyapunov exponents}

-Let $f\colon U\to V$ be a polynomial-like map.
-Let $\nu$ be an ergodic $f$-invariant measure.
-By Oseledec Theorem \cite{O68}, $\nu$ admits $k$ \emph{Lyapunov exponents} (counting multiplicity, and admitting the possible value of $-\infty$).
-We shall denote them by
+Let $f\colon U\to V$ be a polynomial-like map and $\nu$ an ergodic $f$-invariant probability measure.
+By Oseledets Theorem \cite{O68}, $\nu$ admits $k$ \emph{Lyapunov exponents} (counting multiplicity, and admitting the possible value of $-\infty$).
+We will denote them by

-with multiplicity $m_j\geq 1$, $j=1,...,l$ respectively.
-Note that $m_1+m_2+...+m_l=k$.
-As soon as the entropy of $\nu$ is positive, the largest Lyapunov exponent is strictly positive by Ruelle inequality \cite{Ru78} (the result is stated for compact manifolds, but the proof applies here too, by triangulating a neighbourhood of the filled Julia set $K$).
+with multiplicity $m_j\geq 1$, $j=1,\ldots,l$ respectively.
+Note that $m_1+m_2+\ldots+m_l=k$.
+As soon as the measure-theoretic entropy of $\nu$ is positive, its largest Lyapunov exponent is strictly positive by Ruelle inequality \cite{Ru78} (the result is stated for compact manifolds, but the proof applies here too, by triangulating a neighbourhood of the filled Julia set $K$).